lupyuen/lupyuen.github.io/src/auto.md

 ## Decode Addresses

-From the Stack Trace above, we look for __Code and Data Addresses__ in the and decode them...
+From the Stack Trace above, we look for __Code and Data Addresses__ and decode them...

 -   __BL602 Code Addresses__ have the form __`23xxxxxx`__